actonmass/actonmass.org/_pages/the-campaign.md

 ---
 permalink: /the-campaign/
-title: Transparency is Power
+title: The People's House
 layout: default
 ---
-# **TRANSPARENCY IS POWER CAMPAIGN**
+# **THE PEOPLE'S HOUSE**
+#  A campaign for Rules Reform by Act on Mass, Sunrise Boston, Mijente, and Indivisible Mass Coalition

+What if we, the people, could reclaim our power to shape the policies that affect our lives?
+What if we could hold our state representatives accountable to actually representing their districts?
+What if we could make the State House work to uplift the lives of millions, fulfilling the needs of our most vulnerable neighbors?

+**Imagine what transformative policies we could win.**

-At the start of every two year legislative session, the State House writes its own rulebook.
-A new session begins in January.
-Over the next few months, we’re organizing constituent power in every corner of the state to ask that our legislators change the broken, anti-democratic rules in the State House.
+In July, the Massachusetts State House will be writing its own rulebook.
+We’re organizing constituent power in every corner of the state to ask that our legislators change the broken, anti-democratic rules in the State House.
+Together, we can make the State House the People’s House.
+Will you join us?

-#### **Join Your District Team**

 <script charset="utf-8" type="text/javascript" src="//js.hsforms.net/forms/shell.js"></script>